cytoscape/cytoscape.js-edgehandles/README.md

 ## Initialisation

-You initialise the plugin on the same HTML DOM element container used for Cytoscape.js:
+You initialise the extension on the Cytoscape instance:

 ```js